-The preparation of the accompanying financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities as of the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
+The preparation of the accompanying consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities as of the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.

-Significant estimates and assumptions made in the accompanying financial statements include, but are not limited to revenue recognition, net accounts receivable, stock-based compensation expense, product warranty reserve, the recoverability of its long-lived assets, net deferred tax assets (and related valuation allowance) and the fair value of Convertible Notes and common stock prior to the Company's IPO.
+Significant estimates and assumptions made in the accompanying financial statements include, but are not limited to revenue recognition, net accounts receivable, equity-based compensation expense, product warranty reserve, the usage and recoverability of its inventories, long-lived assets, intangible assets and net deferred tax assets (net of related valuation allowance).
 The Company evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors and adjusts those estimates and assumptions when facts and circumstances dictate.
 Actual results could materially differ from those estimates.